All Episodes

 Hey, it's great to talk to you, Mary.

-Uh I just got a real quick question.
+I just got a real quick question.

 I travel around the country with my work.

-I uh take care of racehorses.
+I take care of racehorses.

 So I travel from track to track.

-What sh wouldn't she know the economy more than me?
+Why, her being a stay-at-home mom and doing this, wouldn't she know the economy more than me?

-I I okay, this is where we started this show.
+Okay, this is where we started this show.

-The the the notion that the there's any difference between women and men are uh on this war and women and all that, of course women are the ones who have to prosecute, if you will, on this economy.
+The notion that there's any difference between women and men on this war and women and all that.

 Bill is exactly right.

-The debt that Senator Colburn uh maligns that we all need to face up to is experienced on a daily basis by women.
+The debt that Senator Colburn maligns that we all need to face up to is experienced on a daily basis by women.

 They know what that means.